daviddl9/rfind/README.md

   ```bash
   rfind "*.rs" | grep -v "/\."
   ```
-  A future enhancement might include a built-in `--ignore-hidden` flag.

 - **Excluding specific directories**: Similar to ignoring hidden files, you can pipe `rfind` results to `grep -v` for rudimentary exclusions:
   ```bash